5 Steps to Reverse Lupus

 - Remove.
 Remove the bad.
-The goal is to get rid of factors that negatively affect the environment of the GI tract, including inflammatory foods such as gluten, dairy, corn, soy, and eggs, as well as toxic foods, including sugar, caffeine, and alcohol.
-Finally you’ll want to eliminate gut infections from Candida overgrowth, Small Intestinal Bacterial Overgrowth (SIBO), and parasites.
+Eliminate factors that negatively affect the environment of the GI tract.
+That includes inflammatory foods such as gluten, dairy, corn, soy, and eggs, as well as toxic foods, such as sugar, caffeine, and alcohol.
+Finally, you’ll want to eradicate any kind of bacterial overgrowth (Candida overgrowth, Small Intestinal Bacterial Overgrowth, and parasites).

 - Reinoculate.
-It’s critical to restore beneficial bacteria to reestablish a healthy microbial balance in your gut.
-High-quality, high-concentration, probiotics can help repair your gut and strengthen your immune system.
-I recommend 100 billion CFUs (colony forming units) while dealing with a leaky gut, and 30 billion CFUs as a maintenance dose.
+Restore beneficial bacteria in your gut to re-establish a healthy microbial balance.
+High-quality probiotics help repair your gut and support your immune system.
+I recommend 100 billion CFUs (colony forming units) while reversing leaky gut, and 30 billion CFUs as a maintenance dose.

 2. Optimize your diet